oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 - Source Operating System Version and Release: Oracle Linux Server release 7.9
 - Number of application nodes: Single Node
 - What languages other than English are installed on Siebel, if any?
 None
 - Load balancer implemented ?
-Yes, OCI Load Balancer
+Yes, F5
 - DMZ setup or any external tiers: No
 - Single Sign On implemented: No
-- SSL implemented: Yes, terminated at OCI load balancer
+- SSL implemented: Yes, terminated at F5 load balancer
 - Siebel is integrated with any other Oracle Products like OBIEE/SOA/IDM...etc.

 ## Future State Architecture